Dark Ages Gaming at Dogs of War 2017

 Desultory shooting from the Welsh skirmishers barely slowed the coherent advance of the Rus and Vikings.
-Viking Gods looked down on the battlefield from the very summit of Johannes the Papaphobic's chicken-hearted undercrackers!
+Men were falling and being taken to Valhallah accompanied by the heavenly chimes of Sigismund the Hylophobic's heathen grandmother!

 With the Rus charging into shooting range the Welsh infantry unleashed volleys of arrows onto the line of raised shields.

 Longbow vs Laptop

 As the Elders back in the villages prayed to the gods of Mad Igor's hairy eight-legged steed, and jumping out of ambush, the Rus javelinmen immediately began to play a significant part in the game for the second matchup in a row.

 Pictures of Rus & Viking Troops from my Ancients Photo Directory

 (Click any image to see details of the manufacturer, and a larger version of the photo)